Skip to main content

 Update CHANGELOG.md

-• to turn the dates into headings, change from:
+• To convert the dates into headings, change from:

 ([0-9][0-9][0-9][0-9]-[0-9][0-9]-[0-9][0-9]) [*]